Pi-thagoras/the-chicken-pen/economics/Market-Failure.md

 	-   MPC shifts towards MSC
 	-   This will force the price to be lower at Po and quantity increases at Qo

+**Positive Production Externalities** (Subsidies)
+-   Government can provide subsides the size of the spillover benefit
+-   Subsidy used to internalize the spillover benefit
+-   Diagram
+	-   Quantity increases to Qo and price falls to Po

 **Positive Consumption Externalities** (Legislation/Advertising)
 -   Legislation: Used to increase consumption
 	-   E.g by putting compulsory ages to education